adore/daylight/doc/develop.md

 * Conditions will not be supplied in the request

 > Note: Daylight includes Daylight::Refiners on all models that inheret from
 > ActiveRecord::Base.
-At this time there is no way to exclude models.
+At this time there is no way to exclude this module
+> from any model.

 ### Controllers